2015 Hilos Summer Institute

 Cipriano F. Vigil, Ph.D., Ethnomusicologist

 Cipriano F. Vigil, Ph.D., a graduate of New Mexico Highlands University in Las Vegas.
 His post graduate work is from El Centro Nigromante, Mexico, D.F., and Kennedy-Western University, CA, in Ethnomusicology.
 He has performed at the Smithsonian Folk Life Festival in Washington, D.C. and has recorded and transcribed Regional Folk Music since the 1960's.
 He has researched and performed the ritual and traditional music of New Mexico that dates back to the early 17th century.
 Cipriano has also developed a repertoire folk-based style, La Nueva Canción Nuevomejicana, as demonstrated in his recording, Los Folkloristas de Nuevo México.
 He is the recipient of the "New Mexico Endowment for the Humanities Life Time Achievement Award," the "New Mexico Hispanic Folk Music Award," and the New Mexico "Governor's Award for Achievement and Excellence in Traditional Folk Music."
 He is also a recipient of "Premio Hilos Culturales - Traditional Folk Artist Award."
+Furthermore, Cipriano has been nominated to the "National Heritage Award" four times.
 He has performed with his son and daughter, (Cipriano Jr. and Felícita) La Familia Vigil, for over 20 years throughout the region and together they have produced numerous recordings.
 Cipriano is Professor Emeritus at Northern New Mexico Community College in Española, NM and continues to work with elementary school children in the public schools on musical instrumentation and the cultural art traditions of our ancestors.
 He recently completed Estudio Del Folclor Nuevo Mejicano, a cultural survey of ritual music and written verse styles which capsulize the treasury of Hispano heritage of the Upper Río Grande region.
 It is scheduled for publication through the University of New Mexico Press to coincide with the observance of New Mexico's Centennial in 2012.